Kaffir Lime Grower and Distributor Kaffir Produce Kaffir Lime Grower and Distributor

 The most likely pests are aphids (greenfly), red spider mite and mealybug and scale.
 These can be controlled with regular use of an appropriate off-the-shelf chemical spray, or Soft Soap spray which is kinder to the environment.

 A systemic insecticide can be used to very good effect, but should be used with caution when there is any intention of eating the fruit.
-(See insecticide bottle for details about use on vegetables and fruit).

 Citrus trees are evergreen and will naturally drop an old leaf from time to time.
 If, however, there is a lot of leaf drop, then the first thing to look at is whether the tree is too dry.
 This is generally the cause, particularly in the lower half of a big pot.
 The second most common reason is poor light, so moving the tree to a lighter position may solve the problem.
 Over watering can also cause problems - do not give more water until the surface of the compost is looking dry.
 Inadequate feeding may also cause leaf drop: this can be rectified particularly effectively with special citrus food.